mrmagooey/mrmagooey.github.io/_posts/2017-07-20-slimming-down-containers.md

 * */usr/share/man* man pages you will never read.
 5.8MB
 * */usr/share/docs* docs you you will never read.
 3.6MB
-* */usr/locale/* locales that you will _probably_ never need.
+* */usr/locale/* locales that you will probably never need.
 8.9MB

 Totalling 18.3MB of information that your container can probably do without.
 Given that the whole image is 119MB (ubuntu:16.04), removing these three directories is ~15% space saving on that image, without losing much of value.
 The locale removal is probably the diciest change, but I haven't had any issues so far.

-To have these changes made to your container, add the following somewhere (e.g. a RUN command):
+To have these changes made to your container, add the following somewhere (e.g. a RUN command or shell script):

 {% highlight bash %}